aubricusarchive/pydie/README.md

 # PyDie

-Uses '[quantum](https://qrng.anu.edu.au/)' random numbers to generate a 'roll' from an n-sided die.
+Uses '[quantum](https://qrng.anu.edu.au/)' random numbers to generate a result from an n-numbered 'roll' from an n-sided die.

 ## Version
 0.1.0 (pre-alpha)